dgwartney/pandoc-book-template/contents/hr-agent/agent.md

 ### Exercise: Add an Avatar to the Agent

-- From the Human Resource Agent page click on the pencil icon next the name.
+- From the human resource agent page click on the pencil icon next the name.

 ![Edit agent dialog](contents/hr-agent/images/agent-edit.png)